-If you or your child have suffered an antenatal injury following a mistake or negligence by a medical professional during pregnancy, you may be able to claim compensation.
-The expert solicitors at JMW will work with you to secure the outcome that you and your family deserve during what can be an extremely difficult time.
+If you or your child have suffered an injury that was caused by a mistake or negligence by a medical professional during pregnancy you may be entitled to compensation.
+Our expert medical negligence solicitors will work with you to secure the outcome that you and your family deserve during what can be an extremely difficult time.

 We understand that the legal process may seem daunting, but making an antenatal injury claim can provide financial assistance to help you and your family to move forward.
 We have years of experience in representing families who have been affected by medical negligence during pregnancy.